abbreviatedman/spellbound/data/quotes.md

 621
 00:36:41,710 --> 00:36:44,838
 No, I just think that what
-you want here is revenge and...
+you want here is revenge and…

 622
 00:36:44,863 --> 00:36:46,624